How to Advertise on Facebook in 10 Steps

-Blood, sweat, and tears were spilled, but you’ve finally mastered Google AdWords.
+Blood, sweat, and tears were spilled, but you’ve finally mastered Google Ads (formerly known as Google AdWords).
 Thanks to your hard work, you’re capturing leads left and right.
 You’ve peddled a warehouseful of widgets.

 But you want more.
 You need more.

 You know that Facebook is the logical leap to an even better return on your advertising dollars.
-To truly dominate Facebook advertising, though, you’re going to need more than just a keen understanding of how the platform works.
+To truly dominate Facebook advertising, though, you’re going to need more than just a keen understanding of how the platform works and the basic Facebook advertising guidelines.
 It takes creativity, preparation, and will.

 In fact, the road to becoming a Facebook advertising champion has a lot in common with chasing the opportunity of a lifetime in front of a hometown crowd and triumphing against all odds despite immense adversity and personal turmoil.
 Cue "Eye of the Tiger"...